AtmolanderMimi/basm/book/src/dynamic-array.md

 ]
 ```

-.. would expectedly give use this result:
+.. would expectedly give us this result:

 ```txt
 -- TAPE STATE NUMERIC --